wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-python-django-web-app-linux.md

   **Note:** you *only* need to create the virtual machine.
 Stop at the section titled *How to log on to the virtual machine after you create it*.

 1. Instruct Azure to direct port **80** traffic from the web to port **80** on the virtual machine:
-	* Navigate to your newly created virtual machine in the Azure Portal and click the *ENDPOINTS* tab.
+	* Navigate to your newly created virtual machine in the Azure Management Portal and click the *ENDPOINTS* tab.
 	* Click the *ADD* button at the bottom of the screen.
 	![add endpoint](./media/virtual-machines-python-django-web-app-linux/mac-linux-django-helloworld-add-endpoint.png)
 	* Open up the *TCP* protocol's *PUBLIC PORT 80* as *PRIVATE PORT 80*.